-The range of the component score (highest to lowest) provides a measure of how important the component was to overall preference.
-The factor score formula was used to determine the relative importance of the factors, as suggested by (Fan & Fox, 2009).
-The FA result identified seventeen components from seven sources with different factor scores.
-In this case, the highest component loadings are associated with the higher relative importance, which indicates the most crucial impacting factor.
-Hence, the top results from their respective core sources with respect to each factor score are: "organizational structure and corporate diversification" from organizational structure; "leadership, staff development, and rewarding system" from organizational culture; "entrepreneur's demography and self-efficiency" from characteristics of entrepreneur.
-Similarly, "marketing strategy" from competitive strategy; "inability to access resources and high cost of construction inputs" from organizational resources; poor corporate management skills" from managerial skill and competency; and "lack of technical expertise and inability to meet technical requirement" was identified from tendering and contract administration.
-The following table (Table 11) presents each factor's compiled results of component scores.
+The range of the component score provided a measure of how important the component was to overall preference.
+The factor score formula was used to determine the relative importance of the factors, as suggested by Fan and Fox (2009).
+The factor analysis result identified 17 components from 7 sources with different factor scores.
+In this case, the highest component loadings were associated with higher relative importance, indicating the most crucial impacting factor.
+Hence, the top results from their respective core sources with respect to each factor score were: "Organisational structure and corporate diversification" from Organisational Structure, "Leadership, staff development and rewarding system" from Organisational Culture, "Entrepreneur's demography and self-efficiency" from Characteristics of Entrepreneur.
+Similarly, "Marketing strategy" from Competitive Strategy, "Inability to access resources and high cost of construction inputs" from Organisational Resources, "Poor corporate management skills" from Managerial Skill and Competency, and "Lack of technical expertise and inability to meet technical requirement" was identified from Tendering and Contract Administration.
+Table 11 presents each factor's compiled results of component scores.

-e Endogenic hstructs Component Name Factors Scores % of Variance Cumulative Variance % 1 Organizational Structure Organizational structure and corporate diversification 3.36 40.26 65.33 Company demographics and shared services 3.24 25.07 2 Organizational Culture Organizational culture and work measurement 3.36 45.58 72.50 Leadership, staff development, and rewarding system 3.42 26.92 3 Characteristics of Entrepreneur Developed entrepreneurial characteristics and mindsets 3.37 41.11 70.20 Entrepreneur's demography and self-efficiency 3.39 18.48 Self-regulation skills and the practice of information management 3.32 10.61 4 Competitive Strategy Marketing strategy 3.86 48.06 72.38 Strategic management 3.30 24.32 5 Organizational Resources Inability to access resources and high cost of construction inputs 3.39 46.23 72.33 Poor resource management skills 3.30 26.10 6 Managerial skill and competency Poor corporate management skills 3.83 38.45 61.89 Inability to understand and manage the construction process 3.38 12.66 Inability to manage multiple projects and ineffective financial management 3.32 10.78 7 Tendering and Contract Administration Poor contract management capacity and inadequate contract document 3.38 34.87 64.43 Lack of competence in procurement management and inability to meet the technical requirement 3.45 16.75 Low-profit margin due to competition and unethical practice 3.25 12.81
+Core Endogenic Constructs Component Name Factors Scores % of Variance Cumulative Variance % 1 Organisational structure Organisational structure and corporate diversification 3.36 40.26 65.33 Company demographics and shared services 3.24 25.07 2 Organisational culture Organisational culture and work measurement 3.36 45.58 72.50 Leadership, staff development and rewarding system 3.42 26.92 3 Characteristics of entrepreneur Characteristics of entrepreneur Developed entrepreneurial characteristics and mindsets 3.37 41.11 70.20 Entrepreneur's demography and self-efficiency 3.39 18.48 Self-regulation skills and the practice of information management 3.32 10.61 4 Competitive Marketing strategy 3.86 48.06 72.38 strategy strategy Strategic management 3.30 24.32 5 Organisational resources Inability to access resources and the high cost of construction inputs 3.39 46.23 72.33 Poor resource management skills 3.30 26.10 6 Managerial s and compet Managerial skill Poor corporate management skills 3.83 38.45 61.89 and competency Inability to understand and manage the construction process 3.38 12.66 Inability to manage multiple projects and ineffective financial management 3.32 10.78 7 Tendering and contract administration Poor contract management capacity and inadequate contract document 3.38 34.87 64.43 Lack of competence in procurement management and inability to meet the technical requirement 3.45 16.75 Low-profit margin due to competition and unethical practice 3.25 12.81

 Table 11.
-Relative Importance of the Factors
+Relative importance of the factors